morrownr/Monitor_Mode/Monitor_Mode.md

 that sometimes might have been needed to reset things to normal operation.

 #### Change to monitor mode

 Option 1 (the airmon-ng way)

-Note: This option may not work with some driver/adapter combinations (I'm looking at you Realtek).
+Note: This option may not work with some driver/adapter combinations.
 If this option does not work, you can use Option 2 or the `start-mon.sh` script that was previously mentioned.

-Note: Where <wlan0> is used while manually providing commands, you will need to substitute your wifi interface name.
+Note: Where wlan0mon is used while manually providing commands, you will need to substitute your wifi interface name.

 ```
-sudo airmon-ng start <wlan0>
+sudo airmon-ng start wlan0mon
 ```

 Option 2 (the manual way)